sudhirjangir/votingapp/README.md

 * For single-node cluster, try roost-worker instead of roost-controlplane But this is just the Ballot API

-POST request can also be accessed at the same end-point....
+POST request can also be accessed at the same end-point..

 ====
 Run both microservices and you have a full-fledged voting app